Key West International Airport in Key West, FL

 Clicking links on this website may result in a commission being paid to Jettreks.
 The price you pay is not affected.

 Key West International Airport (FAA: EYW, KEYW) is a towered public airport located 2 miles east of the city of Key West, Florida.
-It’s owned by Monroe County and has one runway (9/27) which is asphalt listed in good condition.
-The runway is 5,076 x 100ft. at an elevation of 3 ft.
+Owned by Monroe County, it has one runway (9/27), which is asphalt and listed in good condition.
+The runway is 5,076ft x 100ft at an elevation of 3 ft.

-The FBO is Signature Aviation and it’s a beautiful facility.
-They have a two story building with great views.
+The FBO is Signature Aviation, and it’s a beautiful facility.
+They have a two-story building with great views.
 The main terminal is upstairs with covered parking provided underneath.
-There’s a pilot lounge, a couple of quiet rooms, plenty of snack machines for after cafe hours or a kitchen if you prefer.
-They also have ramp side vehicle access, a conference room, business center, internet access and WiFi.
+There’s a pilot lounge, a couple of quiet rooms, plenty of snack machines for after-hours, or a kitchen if you prefer.
+They also have ramp-side vehicle access, a conference room, a business center, internet access, and WiFi.

 Both AvGas and jet fuel are found here.
 Major power and airframe services are also available.